 The ninth pylon, while not all that impressive today, is also of special interest.
 The pylon was built by Horemheb, the last king of the 18th Dynasty.
 But it was largely made up of blocks from Akhenaten’s Aten Temple that he built just east of Karnak (see above).

 Much of the artwork, which was inscribed on what we now call talatat blocks, was discovered and reassembled.
 It’s now on display at the Luxor Museum, in addition to some of Akhenaten’s bizarre colossal statues.
-(Stay tuned for a future article entirely dedicated to the Amarna period.)
+(Learn more here.)

 At the far southern end of the complex, you’ll find the Festival Temple of Amenhotep II, a militaristic king who loved to show off his physical strength and hunting skills.
 The temple is largely ruined, especially when compared with that of his father, Thutmosis III.